NevTrace-org/Easy-Connect/README.md

 ### Value proposition

-Position Easy Connect as "the bridge between two worlds", the intricate blockchain ecosystem and the user-friendly automation tools businesses already rely on.
+Position **Easy Connect as "the bridge between two worlds"**, the intricate blockchain ecosystem and the user-friendly automation tools businesses already rely on.

 Core messaging will emphasize:
 - **Democratization**: "Qubic for everyone, no coding required."
 - **Simplicity**: "Transform weeks of development into minutes of configuration."
 - **Trust**: "Deliver trustworthy Qubic data to business processes."

 ### Audience targeting

+We will focus on three different buyer persona:
 - **Qubic ecosystem**: Existing applications and services who want to obtain data in real time for monitoring, reporting, user support...
 - **No-code/low-code developers**: Current users of Make/Zapier looking to expand their automation capabilities including Qubic data.
 - **Web3 startups and blockchain firms**: Requiring seamless integration with Qubic network.